 querysets are identical:

-You can use either Unicode or bytestrings when creating templates manually:
+You can use either strings or UTF-8 bytestrings when creating templates manually:

-from __future__ import unicode_literals from django.template import Template t1 = Template(b'This is a bytestring template.') t2 = Template('This is a Unicode template.')
+from django.template import Template t1 = Template(b'This is a bytestring template.') t2 = Template('This is a string template.')

 But the common case is to read templates from the filesystem, and this creates